-Dr. Cole is assistant professor of psychiatry and an inpatient and interventional psychiatrist on the Clements University Hospital inpatient psychiatric unit.
+Dr. Cole is assistant professor of psychiatry and medical director of the inpatient psychiatric unit at William P. Clements University Hospital.
 His clinical focus is on the evaluation and treatment of acutely ill psychiatric patients currently in the inpatient setting as well as treatment-resistant patients for whom transcranial magnetic stimulation (TMS), ketamine-based treatments (e.g., Spravato), and electroconvulsive therapy (ECT) are being considered.

 Dr. Cole was born and raised in the Dallas metroplex.
 He graduated magna cum laude from Baylor University, majoring in biochemistry.
 While at Baylor, he was an elected member of the Student Senate, became chapter president of the Baylor chapter of Alpha Phi Omega, a national coed service fratnernity, and served as a supplemental instruction leader for the introductory chemistry sequence for science majors.

 He attended medical school at the University of Chicago Pritzker School of Medicine in Chicago, Illinois.
 At Pritzker, he graduated on the medical education track, served as a teaching assistant for multiple first- and second-year courses, served as an educational consultant at the Museum of Science and Industry in Chicago, and was a member of the school's admissions committee.
 He served as co-president of Pritzker's Adolescent Substance Abuse Program, teaching middle school students about the function of the human body and the effects of drug use on physical health.